In this section, we look at grants of discretionary leave to remain (DL) in the UK for victims of trafficking.

 The Court also highlighted the important distinction between discretionary leave for victims and other types of immigration applications.
 With discretionary leave the assessment is whether the victim’s stay is necessary, not whether their removal will result in a breach of their human rights or rights under the Refugee Convention.

-It is also a good idea to preempt the Home Office by considering the US State Department Trafficking in Persons report for the victim’s country of origin (as the Home Office will look at this).
-Highlight anything supportive there to show why there would be protection gaps in the home country, or any other evidence about lack of appropriate medical treatment.
+It is also a good idea to pre-empt the Home Office by considering the US State Department Trafficking in Persons mot recent report for the victim’s country of origin (as the Home Office will look at this).
+Highlight anything supportive there to show why there are protection gaps in the home country, or look for other evidence about lack of access to appropriate medical treatment.

-However, you should put information forward in any application to explain a victim’s needs here and now in the UK, including any risk of re-exploitation they face in the UK if these are not met and the victim is left destitute.
+You should also put information forward to demonstrate a victim’s needs here and now in the UK, including any risk of re-exploitation they face here if these needs are not met because DL is not granted.

-Another recent trend is that Home Office caseworkers will grant client’s DL on the basis of their risk of being re-trafficked when, in the same decision, they have rejected their asylum claim on the basis of sufficiency of protection from re-trafficking.
-In these circumstances, we would recommend that advisers appeal these decisions as this reasoning provides a clear appeal point.
+Another recent trend is for Home Office caseworkers to grant DL due to a risk of the person being re-trafficked and, in the same decision, reject their asylum claim on the basis of sufficiency of protection from re-trafficking being available in their home country.
+These decisions are very appealable.

-This heading about personal circumstances also encompasses other needs, for example, if the victim needs to be in the UK to pursue a compensation claim.
-The victim should explain why they need to be in the UK to do this.
+DL should also be granted where the person needs to be in the UK to pursue a compensation claim.
+They will need to explain why they need to be in the UK to do this.

 The guidance envisages that a compensation claim will be against the perpetrator(s) of the trafficking and/or exploitation.
-However, there may also be claims under the Criminal Injuries Compensation Authority (CICA), or against the state, e.g. in an EK (Tanzania) or TDT- type case.
+However, there may also be claims under the Criminal Injuries Compensation Authority (CICA), or against the state, e.g. in an EK (Tanzania) or TDT-type case.
+For more on compensation claims for victims of trafficking generally, go here.

 When making a decision on DL in relation to the need to stay in the UK to pursue a compensation claim, the Home Office will consider: